John Vickers

 John Vickers as Potter

+Vickers learned his trade from his father, Thomas Vickers of Caln Township, and established his pottery in Lionville, Uwchlan Township, in 1823.
+The Vickers family pottery used a wide range of styles and techniques, producing red and black (manganese) glazed earthenware, cream-colored Queensware, and sgraffito ware.
 Most potters at that time were also farmers in the summer and were known as “bluebird potters.”
-As a fifth-generation potter, Vickers was a leading figure in Chester County redware pottery.
-He produced arguably some of the finest examples of a distinctive Chester County “fancy pottery” style, combining Quaker aesthetics of simplicity with the Pennsylvania German decorative traditions, typified in flower pots (Scott).
-His decision to establish his pottery in Uwchlan (now Downingtown) in 1823 was based on access to “good clay and abundant forest” (Oberholtzer).
+As a fifth-generation potter, John Vickers became a leading figure in Chester County, creating arguably some of the finest examples of a distinctive local style that combined Quaker ideals of simplicity with Pennsylvania German decorative traditions, particularly in his flowerpots, called “fancy pottery” back then (Scott).
+The land throughout Chester County, including Historic Yellow Springs, is rich in iron-bearing red clay.
+John’s decision to establish his pottery in Lionville (now Downingtown) was based on access to “good clay and abundant forest” (Oberholtzer).

 John Vickers’ daily life shows that belief, action, and labor were inseparable.